slugkit/slugkit-py-sdk/README.md

 A Python SDK for generating human-readable IDs using SlugKit.dev service.

-Please see [SlugKit documentation](https://dev.slugkit.dev) for information on creating projects and obtaining API keys.
+Please see [SlugKit documentation](https://dev.slugkit.dev) for information on creating series and obtaining API keys.

 ## Installation